 When he eventually moved to a senior community that provided all meals, his stomach issues never bothered him again.

 If you notice that bills are piling up and late notices are starting to come in then it may certainly be time to consider helping your elderly parents with this task.
-Living in an assisted living facility generally relieves them of having to deal with paying utility bills, insurance bills, etc.
+Living in an assisted living facility generally relieves them of having to deal with certain bills, such as those for utilities, cable, and insurance.

 Of course, every individual person and circumstances are different.
 My father was still able to drive safely for the first year that he lived in an ALF so he still had to make care insurance payments.